 Small business grants are much better than taking out small business loans, which require repayment, overtime, and interest.
 These loans will likely offer more opportunity for funding, but will certainly add more risk as well.
 That being said, you should wait to see what kind of funding your business can receive from grants before considering a small business loan.

 Are you wondering how to research and apply for grants that are right for you?
 We break down the things you need to know – like what kind of grants are out there, how to find them, and how to successfully apply for small business grants.

-What You Can & Can’t Get a Grant for
+What You Can and Can't Get a Grant For

 Depending on the grant, there are certain things that you may or may not be able to use it to fund.
 Most grants want to fund something tangible that will help you grow your business.
 For that reason, they might be more likely to fund or more likely to approve applications that are looking to buy a new piece of equipment or hire a new staff member.
 In fact, some grants are specifically aimed at helping you hire new staff – especially local grants that are meant to attract new businesses to their communities.

 You’ll have a harder time getting seed money for your early-stage startup from a granting program, as startups often fail.
 Grantors tend to prefer to fund companies that are slightly further along in their growth.
 However, there are grants that do focus on startups like the Visa Everywhere Initiative and the North Carolina IDEA Seed Grant.